iamd3vil/danse/README.md

 # Urls for resolvers.
 [resolver]

 # Type of resolver.
-Can be doh or dot.
+Can be doh or dot or dnscrypt.
 type = "doh"

 # Resolver URLs.